 Conversely, I chat up my kids’ squads all the time (interesting aside: my mom never used hip terms like squad because she could’ve cared less about appearing hip.
 Again, why be hip when you can terrify?).
-My own home often bustles with kids and I can get a hold of every parent with a single tap.
+My own home often bustles with kids and I can get a hold of every one of their parents with a single tap.
 Contrary as well, when any of my own litter experiences heartache I am at the ready.
 My eagle eye and alert ear can detect the slightest change in demeanor, attitude or (sigh) hygiene and my maternal senses hurl into overdrive.
 I am at once a bevy of constant communication and presence to my troubled teens.
 It appears I have become the nurturing contradiction of my own adolescence.
 This is entirely surprising to me because – again — I never felt slighted or deficient in my own adolescence.
-I can’t even recall any friend ever confiding in her mom back then either.
+I can’t recall any friend ever confiding in her mom back then either.
 That’s what girlfriends had each other for.

 My siblings and I would kid my mom mercilessly about her earlier Teflon exterior.
 She was a tough one for sure but man, oh man, did she mellow out as time went on.
 It might’ve been her second husband, who arrived just in time to steady her, lessened her load of financial worry and loved her endlessly.
 More likely it was the welcome stream of good fortune that befell her family the second half of her lifetime.
 After a difficult decade or so, my mom’s life blossomed and happiness settled in to reveal her softer, fiercely funny side that was clearly dormant in my own youth.
 She was able to witness her three kids all marry and create enjoyable lives for themselves.
 She was showered with ten – TEN! – grandchildren, the joy of which infused her every thought and attention (alas, cue in the dejected and forlorn look of abandonment from said second husband, forever delegated to the 11th spot in her life).